-Page 2 of 2 - Emergency Medical Services Chief Tan said Smart911woud be especially valuable if a caller had a medical condition that may be preventing them from speaking.
+Emergency Medical Services Chief Tan said Smart911woud be especially valuable if a caller had a medical condition that may be preventing them from speaking.

 "EMS personnel can be dispatched with instructions to prepare for a patient with an inability to communicate," Tan said.
 "Smart911 also has the capability of forwarding critical medical information that is provided by a patient to the responding EMS personnel."

 County officials also pointed out that in the event of a fire, local fire company crews could be advised as to how many residents and even pets may be in the home and in need of rescue.
 Smart911 offers a greater sense of security to the community by knowing that first responders have the information they need to help residents and visitors during an emergency.